Table of Contents

 How to Tell if Someone has Xanax Dependency

-With daily use, as with all drugs, tolerance to Xanax increases fairly rapidly.
+With daily use, as with all drugs, tolerance to Xanax or bars drug increases fairly rapidly.
 This causes the individual to take a higher dose or more frequent dosing in order to obtain the same effects.
 According to a study published in the Journal of Addictive Behaviors in 2011, addiction or dependence takes root in approximately 44% of those using Xanax.

 Signs of Xanax dependence or addiction include:

 - Poor memory